faberNovel/Coordinator/README.md

 ## Architecture

-Each coordinator is instanciated with a graphical context **it does not own**.
+Each coordinator is instantiated with a graphical context **it does not own**.
 For instance a coordinator can be initialized with a `UIWindow` or `UINavigationController`.

 ```swift
 class ApplicationCoordinator: Coordinator {